 #3.
 English Literacy

-A separate word should be said about command of English in Polish vs Ukrainian programmers.
-In terms of bilingual employees, Ukraine is far behind Poland, where more than 90% of devs speak English well enough for professional use and 30% offer German speaking skills as well.
-As reported by n-ix.com, only 40% of Ukrainian IT professionals have advanced level of English, however, the level of English in top IT outsourcing companies is drastically higher than in smaller enterprises.
+A separate word should be said about the command of English in Polish vs Ukrainian programmers.
+In terms of bilingual employees, Ukraine is far behind Poland, where more than 90% of devs speak English well enough for professional use and 30% offer German-speaking skills as well.
+As reported by n-ix.com, only 40% of Ukrainian IT professionals have an advanced level of English, however, the level of English in top IT outsourcing companies is drastically higher than in smaller enterprises.